-The first title from independent games studio Mountains, Florence is an award-winning game and interactive storybook that follows a young woman through the giddy and tender naivety of first love.
+The first title from Mountains, Florence is an award-winning game and interactive storybook that follows a young woman through the giddy and tender naivety of first love.

 Bringing together the minds behind Monument Valley, The Warlock of Firetop Mountain and Movement Study 1, Mountains uses hand-drawn animations, mini-challenges and haptic touch to create a uniquely intimate experience between Florence and her audience.

-In celebration of the games' induction into our games lab, our assistant curator Jim Fishwick spoke with programmer Sam Crisp about the process of developing the title, realism in games and the power of jigsaws.
-[Warning, spoilers ahead].
+Our assistant curator Jim Fishwick spoke with programmer Sam Crisp about the process of developing the title, realism in games and the power of jigsaws.
+Warning: spoilers ahead.

 JF: Can you tell me a little more about your Honours thesis?

 SC: There are two ways people tend to talk about realism in video games.
 The first is the consumer or marketing rhetoric, where the selling point of games is that you feel like you’re totally immersed in the game, and that’s presented uncritically as a good thing.

 On the other hand, you’ve got the indie game designer’s position, which says realism is folly, that games should be stylistic because realism is boring.
 This side argues that the history of the games industry has been an arms race of ever-increasing realistic technologies, which shuts indie developers out.
 In order to be indie, they say, your style should be antithetical to realism.

 "Realism" is a word people have been using for centuries.
 These conversations have happened in the history of visual arts, literature and cinema, and I was trying to bring that conversation to videogames.
 Realism can mean many things: it can be visual realism, it can be realistic cause and effect, it can be all sorts of things.

 JF: It’s interesting to think about that in terms of Florence, because Florence has a hand-illustrated style, but the story it presents is so true to life.